 Firing an employee is one of the most difficult responsibilities of being in management.
 It’s even more unpleasant when the person is a workplace friend.

-If you find yourself in that awkward situation as a finance and accounting manager, keep in mind these ways of doing it right — and wrong.
+If you find yourself in that awkward situation as a finance and accounting manager with friendships at work, keep in mind these ways of doing it right — and wrong.

 Performance reviews and disciplinary meetings can be a “problem employee’s” last chance to turn things around, or the first stage of the firing process.
 It may be difficult to speak with a workplace friend you believe is falling short on the job.
 But even toxic employees would get warnings about poor behavior and low performance, and your friend deserves the same courtesy.
 Otherwise, you don’t give your friend the chance to improve, and you risk firing him or her unfairly, which could lead to resentment — and possibly litigation.